What is the invoicing process? 9 steps to get paid faster

 3. Connect quotes and invoices

-Linking your quotes to your invoices reduces disputes and speeds up payment.
+Linking quotes to invoices reduces disputes and speeds up payment.
 When customers see familiar descriptions from the original agreement, they're more confident paying promptly.

 Have customers sign off on quotes before starting work.
-Then use those same descriptions in your invoice so customers can see they're getting what they paid for.
+Then use those same descriptions in your invoice so they can see they're getting what they paid for.
+This encourages prompt payment.

 4. Track time and materials better

-Accurate time and expense tracking makes invoicing faster and more accurate.
-Without it, you're left piecing together diaries, emails, and receipts when you should be sending bills.
+Accurate time and expense tracking makes invoicing faster and improves accuracy.
+With good tracking, you can send bills quickly instead of piecing together diaries, emails, and receipts.

 You need one source of truth for time and one for expenses.
 Apps can help:

-- Time-keeping apps: Clock in and out of jobs from your phone
+- Time-keeping apps: Clock in and out of jobs from your phone.
+Learn about online timesheets

-- Expense apps: Photograph receipts and attach them to specific jobs
+- Expense apps: Photograph receipts and attach them to specific jobs.
+Explore expense apps

 When you capture everything as you go, invoicing takes minutes instead of hours.